Rocket-CDS/RocketPluginProjectTemplate/README.md

 ## Creating a new Project
-Copy the template to you working environment.
+Copy the template to your working environment.
 This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"

 Rename the project folder to be the new project plugin name, if not already done.